VincentTam/vincenttam.github.io/source/_posts/2014-06-08-remove-octopresss-default-image-border.markdown

 the panel on the right that shows the CSS rules, as shown in the below figure.

-{% imgpopup /images/posts/RemoveImgBorder/Border.png 100% Firefox's DOM and Style Inspector %}
+{% img fancybox /images/posts/RemoveImgBorder/Border.png 'Firefox's DOM and Style Inspector' 'fig1' %}

 Uncheck the three checkboxes as shown in the below figure.

-{% imgpopup /images/posts/RemoveImgBorder/NoBorder.png 100% Instant preview of layout changes %}
+{% img fancybox /images/posts/RemoveImgBorder/NoBorder.png 'Instant preview of layout changes' 'fig2' %}

 The white border will disappear.